Volkswagen R: Tiguan R

 The Tiguan R was released in June 2020 alongside the facelifted model.
 It is powered by a new 2.0-liter turbocharged inline-4 that delivers 320 PS and 420 Nm, shared with the Arteon R and the Mk8 Golf R. The engine is mated to an all-wheel-drive system which has the ability to split torque between the axles and between the rear wheels.
 Other performance upgrades of the Tiguan R include lowered suspension, 21-inch wheels, uprated brakes, and an available Akrapovič exhaust.
 A driving mode selector is included complete with a “Race” setting which can be prompted by a dedicated button on the steering wheel.

 Arteon R

 The Arteon R was released in 2020 alongside the facelifted model and variant version.

+Golf R (Mk8)

+Like the GTI, the Golf R is also built as a five-door hatchback.
+It is powered by a newly developed version of the 1984 cc turbocharged EA888 petrol FSI Inline-four engine used in the latest Golf GTI (and Audi S3), but in this application producing 300 PS (206 kW for "hot climate" markets such as Australia, Japan, USA) from 5,500 to 6,200 rpm and 380 Nm from 1,800 to 5,500 rpm of torque.
+Compared to the GTI's powerplant, the Golf R's engine has a modified cylinder head, exhaust valves, valve seats and springs, pistons, injection valves and larger intercooler and turbocharger.
+DSG equipped models also come with an auxiliary oil cooler on passenger side.

 R-Line

-Volkswagen began offering the R-Line trim level in 2011, being first introduced on the Volkswagen CC.
+Volkswagen began offering the R-Line trim level in 2010, being first introduced on the Volkswagen Passat B6.
 R-Line vehicles consist of sport upgrades that are mostly cosmetic, such as different bumpers and wheels.